top of page

 The Youth Health Council (YHC) promotes Health and Wellbeing in our school and community.
 We want you and your loved ones to have healthy, long, and fulfilling lives.
 That starts with caring for yourself and role modelling health and wellbeing for others.

-See Suzie King (Nurse) in the Health Centre
+See Jackie Venter (Nurse) in the Health Centre

 Key Club